captn3m0/hello-cloudflare/README.md

 1. Switch from CloudFlare to direct GitHub Pages, which supports TLS now.
 2. Enable HTTPS on GitHub pages, and switch the upstream on CloudFlare to get strict SSL instead of flexible.

+If you aren't using CloudFlare, please open an issue.

 # Call to CloudFlare

 Hey @CloudFlare, please take care of this.
 Indian developers have been blocked out various critical websites because your upstream vendor has a misconfiguration.
-This has been going on for years, with no action or update.
+This has been going on for years, with no action or update at your end.

-A few suggestions:
+Here's a few simple requests:

 1. Get Airtel to fix the issue at their end.
 2. Switch to a different upstream if that doesn't happen.